SchulzLab/TEPIC/MachineLearningPipelines/README.md

 *DYNAMITE* uses logistic regression to identify TFs that can classify genes as being up or downregulated between tissues/samples.
 This can be used to find TFs that might be related to differences between two distinct cell types or cell states.

-*EPIC-DREM* uses links TFs to classes of genes with similar expression changes observed in time-series data.
+*EPIC-DREM* links TFs to groups of genes exhibiting similar expression changes observed in time-series data.
 It uses TEPIC to compute time-point specific TF binding predictions from temporal epigenomic data sets.

 For details on the methods, please check the individual subfolders as well as the [documentation](/docs/Description.pdf).